dauwhe/webpackage/draft-yasskin-dispatch-web-packaging.md

 For a resource to be valid, then for each `hash-algorithm => [hash-value]` in `resource-hashes`, the resource's hash using that algorithm needs to appear in that list of `hash-value`s.
-Like in [Subresource Integrity](https://www.w3.org/TR/SRI/#agility), the UA will only check one of these, but it's up to the UA which one.
+Like in {{SRI}}, the UA will only check one of these, but it's up to the UA which one.

 The hash of a resource is the hash of its Canonical CBOR encoding using the following CDDL.
 Headers are decompressed before being encoded and hashed.